Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 What to do during a seizure

-If someone is having a seizure:
+If someone is having a seizure, focus on safety, timing, and calm observation.

 1. stay calm